Hamartoma are benign lesions composed of various native fibrofatty tissues, but growing in a disorganized way.

 Incidence rate and treatment of breast hamartoma

 Breast hamartoma has an estimated incidence rate between 0.1 and 0.7 %, which is very low.
-However, as more women participate in breast cancer screening programs, and at earlier ages, the incidence rate may appear to rise.
+However, as more women participate in breast cancer screening programs, ct scans, and at earlier ages, the incidence rate may appear to rise.
 Even though they are benign, the possibility that breast carcinoma may lie undiscovered within the epithelial elements of the hamartoma will likely lead to fairly intensive biopsy sampling, and quite likely a surgical removal of the affected area.

 - Chang, HL., Lerwill, MF., Goldstein, AM., Breast Hamartomas in Adolescent Females.
 The Breast Journal (July 2009) Volume 15 Issue 5, Pages 515 – 520